farhanshk2312/Credit-Risk-Analysis/README.md

 ## Introduction

 Financial institutions face significant challenges in assessing loan applicants’ creditworthiness.
 The ability to predict defaults and repayment behavior is critical for risk management, profitability, and compliance.
-This project leverages modern data platforms such as Google BigQuery and Databricks Unity Catalog to build a scalable pipeline for credit risk analysis.
-By applying data preprocessing, feature engineering, and advanced analytics, we aim to extract insights that improve decision-making in lending.
+This project leverages modern data platforms such as Google BigQuery and Databricks to build a scalable pipeline for credit risk analysis.
+By applying data preprocessing, feature engineering, and advanced analytics, the aim is to extract insights that improve decision-making in lending.

 ## Data Overview